simplythetext/simplythetext.github.io/docs/index.md

 The advancement from the synergy between NLP and accessibility in various sectors is evident, yet it faces significant challenges.
 Key among these is the need for adaptable models that can understand and interpret the full spectrum of human communication.
 Moreover, NLP technologies should be accessible to all, irrespective of geographical location, language, or technological expertise.
 The scarcity of comprehensive and multimodal datasets represents another significant barrier as many current datasets are limited in scope, focusing on specific languages or types of communication.

 This workshop aims to bring together researchers and practitioners from both academia and industry to explore not only the latest advancements in NLP solutions and their application for promoting accessibility, but also to discuss existing obstacles and how these can be addressed.
-In this sense, we welcome position papers and contributions either presenting novel ideas, regardless of whether they are still work-in-progress, or describing finalized solutions.
+In this sense, we welcome position papers and contributions either presenting novel ideas (even if they are still work-in-progress) or describing finalized solutions.

 We invite proposals on, but not limited to, the following topics: